quorumcontrol/jasons-game/README.md

 ## Building

-NB: By default builds are "internal" builds, meaning that they have ink depositing code compiled in.
-For builds that external users will interact with (e.g. you're deploying it to the production servers), you should append `BUILD=public` to the make commands below.
+NB: By default builds are "public" builds, meaning that they have no ink depositing code compiled in.
+For builds that only internal users will interact with (e.g. for development and testing), you should append `BUILD=internal` to the make commands below.
 It's a good idea to run `make clean` first or make might not realize anything needs to be rebuilt.

 `make` - will package up the game and frontend into `bin/jasonsgame`
     - You can run it with `-localnet=true` to connect to a local network; default is to connect to Quorum Control test net.